EPOCHS Paper II: The Ultraviolet Luminosity Function from $7.5<z<13.5$ using 180 square arcminutes of deep, blank-fields from the PEARLS Survey and Public JWST data: Discussion

 \subsection{Comparing the measured UV LF and its evolution to theory}

-To provide better context for the UV LFs presented in this study, we compare our observations and fits to predictions from a selection of recent simulations.
-These include Bluetides \citep{Feng2016,Wilkins2017}, Delphi \citep{dayal2014,dayal2022}, DREAM \citep{Drakos2022}, Thesan \citep{Kannan2022}, Santa Cruz semi-analytic Model \citep{Yung2023} and FLARES \citep{Lovell2020,Vijayan2021,Wilkins2023}.
+We present the time evolution of our DPL fits to the UV LF in Figure \ref{fig:UVEvo}.
+To provide better context for the UV LFs presented in this study, and the time evolution observed, we compare our observations and fits to predictions from a selection of recent simulations.
+These include Bluetides \citep{Feng2016,Wilkins2017}, Delphi \citep{dayal2014,dayal2022}, DREAM \citep{Drakos2022}, Thesan \citep{Kannan2022}, Santa Cruz semi-analytic Model \citep{Yung2023}, SHARK V2.0 \citep{Lagos2023} and FLARES \citep{Lovell2020,Vijayan2021,Wilkins2023}.
 The distribution of UV LFs generated by these simulations agree more with each other and with the observations at lower redshifts ($z=8$), but show an increasing spread towards higher redshifts.
 Primary trends are that the Delphi and FLARES simulations tend to predict greater numbers of UV faint galaxies ($-18<M_{\rm UV}<-17$) with Thesan also jumping up in number density at $M_{\rm UV}\sim -16$, while the Santa Cruz semi-analytic model predicts fewer of these galaxies relative to the other models.
 Simulations begin to diverge in their predictions at $z\geq10$.
 However, the observational errors also increase in this regime, matching the spread of simulation predictions.
 This means that we are presently not yet able to confidently favour one physical model over another.

 At the most extreme redshifts probed ($z\sim12.5$), we find that the predicted number density of UV luminous sources ($M_{\rm UV}\sim-20.5$) varies by up to 2 dex between simulations.
 It is immediately apparent that much greater volumes at such redshifts are required in order to fully constrain model predictions in this early epoch.
 However, current measurements indicate that the number density of UV luminous sources are at the upper end of the prediction ranges, which agrees most strongly with the FLARES simulation.